 - Air Monitoring Data: Tarlton will make and maintain an accurate record of all exposure measurements taken to assess employee exposure to respirable crystalline silica.
-This record will include at least the following information: - The date of measurement for each sample taken; - The task monitored; - Sampling and analytical methods used; - Number, duration, and results of samples taken; - Identity of the laboratory that performed the analysis; - Type of personal protective equipment, such as respirators, worn by the employees monitored; and - Name, ID number, and job classification of all employees represented by the monitoring, indicating which employees were monitored.
+This record will include at least the following information: - The date of measurement for each sample taken; - The task monitored; - Sampling and analytical methods used; - Number, duration, and results of samples taken; - o Identity of the laboratory that performed the analysis; - Type of personal protective equipment, such as respirators, worn by the employees monitored; and - Name, ID number, and job classification of all employees represented by the monitoring, indicating which employees were monitored.

-TADITOD TARLTON CORPORATION Safety Management System Doc No: SILICA Initial Issue Date 09/15/2017 SAFETY BUILDS SUCCESS Revision Date: Initial Version Revision No. 0 SILICA EXPOSURE CONTROL Next Review Date: 01/01/2023 Preparation: Safety M gr Authority: President Issuing Dept: Safety Section 66 Page 15 of 16
+TARLTON TARLTON CORPORATION Safety Management System Doc No: SILICA 9 Initial Issue Date 09/15/2017 SAFETY BUILDS SUCCESS Salety Manager Salety Management System Initial Version SILICA EXPOSURE CONTROL Revision No. 0 SILICA EXPOSURE CONTROL Next Review Date: 01/01/2026 Preparation: Safety M gr Authority: President Issuing Dept: Safety Section 66 Page 15 of 16

 - Objective Data: Tarlton will make and maintain an accurate record of all objective data relied upon to comply with the requirements of this section.
-This record will include at least the following information: - The crystalline silica-containing material in question; - The source of the objective data; - The testing protocol and results of testing; - o A description of the process, task, or activity on which the objective data were based; and - Other data relevant to the process, task, activity, material, or exposures on which the objective data were based. - Medical Surveillance: Tarlton will make and maintain an accurate record for each employee covered by medical surveillance under paragraph (h) of this section.
-The record will include the following information about the employee: - Name and social security number; - $\circ~$ A copy of the PLHCP's and specialist's written medical opinions; and - A copy of the information provided to the PLHCP and specialist. - Medical Record Retention: Tarlton will maintain medical records and make them available in accordance with 29 CFR 1910.1020, including that medical record for each employee be preserved and maintained for at least the duration of employment plus thirty (30) years.
+This record will include at least the following information: - o The crystalline silica-containing material in question; - o The source of the objective data; - The testing protocol and results of testing; - o A description of the process, task, or activity on which the objective data were based; and - Other data relevant to the process, task, activity, material, or exposures on which the objective data were based. - Medical Surveillance: Tarlton will make and maintain an accurate record for each employee covered by medical surveillance under paragraph (h) of this section.
+The record will include the following information about the employee: - Name and social security number; - o A copy of the PLHCP's and specialist's written medical opinions; and - o A copy of the information provided to the PLHCP and specialist. - Medical Record Retention: Tarlton will maintain medical records and make them available in accordance with 29 CFR 1910.1020, including that medical record for each employee be preserved and maintained for at least the duration of employment plus thirty (30) years.